Functions and Variables Reference for Calculations

 An array variable may be used as a single argument, for example: =(MAX(6, LEAVES)) will return 6 if 6 is greater than any of the values in leaves, otherwise the maximum value in a leaf calculation.

-Functions may be composed, for example =(MIN(COUNT(CHILDREN), 5)) will return the number calculations in child items, limited to maximum of 5.
+Functions may be composed, for example =(MIN(COUNT(CHILDREN), 5)) will return the number calculations in child items, up to at most 5.